gevulotnetwork/gevulot/README.md

 1. Copy the two executables -- `cpu_air_prover` and `cpu_air_prover` -- from the root level of `stone-prover` into the gevulot `/prover` folder.
 2. In the terminal, go to the `gevulot/prover` folder.
-3. Create an ops volume, pointing to the `deployments` folder (run from the prover folder)
+3. Create an ops volume, pointing to the `deployments` folder.
 ```
 ops volume create deployments -n -s 2g -d deployments
 ```